 Section 1: Standing and Special Committees.

-Unless otherwise stated, the composition, power, term and duties of all standing and special committees shall be recommended by the President and approved by the Executive Committee.
+Unless otherwise stated, the composition, power, term and duties of all standing and special committees shall be recommended by the President and approved by the Board of Directors.

-The President, or her/his designee, shall be an ex-officio member of all committees except the Nominating Committee.
+The President, or the President’s designee, shall be an ex-officio member of all committees except the Nominating Committee.

 Section 2: The Nominating Committee.

-Membership: The Nominations Coordinator will serve as chair with a minimum of four members selected annually from the Regional Presidents, Regional President-Elects, and/or Past Regional Presidents.
-These members will be approved by the Executive Committee..
+Membership: The Nominations Coordinator will serve as chair for two years with a minimum of four members.
+These members will be approved by the Board of Directors.
+The Nominations Coordinator will be appointed by the President with approval from the Board of Directors.

 Duties: